 Leave without pay for continuing education may be provided to employees under certain conditions.
-When these conditions are met, eligible employees may be released from work to attend classes during normal work hours.
+When these conditions are met, employees may be released from work to attend classes during normal work hours.
 The request must be in writing with supporting documentation provided and must be approved by the immediate supervisor and the Office of Human Resources.
 This time shall not exceed three hours per week and shall not result in a negative impact on the quantity and quality of the work performed.
 If an employee takes more than three hours of academic courses per term during regular working hours, educational release time may be granted; however, the employee would be required to work the number of hours necessary to make up the hours missed beyond the 3-hour limit.

 Only full-time regular employees are eligible for leave without pay to attend classes, not to exceed three hours per week.
+Part-time regular employees shall work with their supervisor to adjust their schedule to attend classes.
+Any adjustment to a work schedule must be approved by the supervisor in advance.

-In order to be granted educational release time, an employee must have been employed in one's current position for at least six calendar months prior to the beginning of the term in which the employee seek admission.
+In order to be granted educational release time, an employee must have been employed in their current position for at least six calendar months prior to the beginning of the term in which the employee seeks admission.